Having carpets and rugs periodically cleaned makes them last longer and

-- Vacuum immediately after carpet is dry and then vacuum on a regular schedule.
+Vacuum immediately after carpet is dry and then vacuum regularly.

-call the firm immediately.
-The longer you wait, the more suspicion there
+call the company immediately.
+The longer you wait, the more likely they

-will be that the spot is new.
-If the carpet still seems to be damp after
+will suspect that the spot is new.
+If the carpet still feels damp after

-24 hours, call the firm to see what can be done to speed drying (unfortunately,
+24 hours, call the company to see what can be done to speed drying (unfortunately,

 not much in most cases).